tajmone/pb-archives-test/tutorials/oop/drac/index.markdown

 ---
-title:    Dräc’s *PureBasic and OOP*
+title:          Dräc’s *PureBasic and OOP* Tutorial
-# subtitle:
+subtitle:       — aka «the OOP demystified» —
-...
+meta-title:     \"PureBasic and OOP\" Tutorial, by Dräc ...

-By «Dräc,» © 2005, license: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+By «Dräc,» © 2005, license: [CC BY 4.0].

 !AlertWarn